‘Bold And The Beautiful’ Recap For Wednesday: Liam Cries After Seeing Thomas Supposedly Kiss Hope

 The Bold and the Beautiful recap for Wednesday, November 25 features a distraught Liam Spencer (Scott Clifton).
 He stood in the doorway, a broken man, as he saw Thomas Forrester (Matthew Atkinson) kissing Hope Logan (Annika Noelle).
 However, he didn’t know that it was actually the mannequin that Thomas was kissing.
 As seen below, he rushed away from the scene, per SheKnows Soaps.

 At the cabin, Dr. John Finnegan (Tanner Novlan) popped in to see Hope.
 He wanted to know if she thought that Thomas was really over her.
 She said that he had made strides in leaving her alone.
 Finn told her that he had an interest in Thomas’ mental health because he was seeing Steffy Forrester (Jacqueline MacInnes Wood).
-The physician said that Thomas had been bashing Liam and he was concerned that he was still obsessed.
+The physician said that Thomas had been bashing Liam, and he was concerned that he was still obsessed.
 Hope still believed that he was getting better.
-However, she thought that it was best if Finn questioned Thomas himself.
+However, she thought that it would be best if Finn questioned Thomas himself.
 After Finn left, Hope sent a text message to Liam to ask him when he was coming home.

 Liam is speechless. #BoldandBeautiful pic.twitter.com/XX7Z6JYTUt